pandle/materials/README.md

 Code, guidelines, and much more.
 Here you can find the link of each repository maintained and the relative [readthedocs link](https://readthedocs.org/profiles/bilardi/).
 Collaborations for improving the basic code is much appreciated.

+Each repository is based on a [simple git guideline](https://github.com/bilardi/see-git-steps) step by step:
+- the main steps are marked with `step [0-9]*` in the git commit description
+- and if you download the script [see-git-steps](https://github.com/bilardi/see-git-steps)
+- you can follow the development of a project step by step

+Each repository contains a real example with:
+- installation
+- unit tests, continuous integration, deployment or development
+- and the working code

 ## Prototypes

 In the [prototypes](prototypes.md) file you find a list of repositories: